Richard Allen (bishop): Activism outside the church

 Richard Allen was active in the Philadelphia abolitionist movement.
 In December 1799, Richard Allen, Absalom Jones, and sixty-nine other Black Philadelphians sent a petition to Congress urging the end of the international slave trade and a gradual emancipation plan.
 The petition also addressed the rights of free black men.
 The signers asserted the citizenship of Black Americans and demanded protection against kidnapping under the Fugitive Slave Act.
 As many states denied Black Americans the right to testify in court, those accused of being runaway slaves often had no legal redress.
 (Richard Allen himself had been accused of being a runaway slave in 1786, but fortunately had white Philadelphian allies who were willing to testify on his behalf.)
 Congress rejected their petition.
 Enslavers objected to emancipation, and some non-slave owners such as Harrison Gray Otis saw the petition itself as fraudulent, arguing that Black Americans were "incapable of writing their names, or of reading the petition..."

 Also in 1799, Richard Allen and Absalom Jones co-published a pamphlet, considered the first Black publication in America, defending the prices Black caregivers had charged for nursing during the 1793 Philadelphia yellow fever epidemic.
+Allen promoted racial vindication, the idea that blacks needed to prove themselves equal.
+Racial vindication was positive for encouraging personal responsibility, but it shifted the responsibility to blacks to judge themselves by the standard decided by whites, even if that was unfairly negative, because Allen was optimistic that an appeal to reason could overcome prejudice.
+However, the yellow fever scandal showed that prejudice is not easily overcome, and Allen was genuinely incensed by the accusations that blacks were plundering the dead.

 In September 1830, Black representatives from seven states convened in Philadelphia at the Bethel AME church for the first Negro Convention.
 The civic meeting was the first organized by African-American leaders on such a large scale.
 Allen presided over the meeting, which addressed both regional and national topics.
 The convention occurred after the 1826 and 1829 riots in Cincinnati when whites had attacked Black people and destroyed their businesses.
 After the 1829 rioting, 1,200 Black people had left the city to go to Canada.
 As a result, the Negro Convention addressed organizing aid to such settlements in Canada, among other issues.
 The 1830 meeting was the beginning of an organizational effort known as the Negro Convention Movement, part of 19th-century institution building in the Black community.
 Conventions were held regularly nationally.

 Allen was a Prince Hall Freemason and served as the first Grand Treasurer of the Grand Lodge of Pennsylvania, Prince Hall.